bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.13.3* ** *- TBD*

+- When saving a change to a meeting, the edit screen for that meeting is no longer closed.
+This makes it easier for the user to keep their place in the user interface.

 ***Version 2.13.2* ** *- July 4, 2019*

 - Fixed an issue where the wrong service body could be displayed in the "Service Body Administration" section of the Admin UI when a Service Body Administrator is the Primary Admin of only one service body.